What types of roles does Helbling recruit for?

 How does retained executive search differ from contingency executive search?

 In retained search, a hiring organization exclusively engages a search firm to identify, attract, and secure a professional with a specific background for a position within their organization.
 A retained search is typically performed on a consultative basis.
 A competitive analysis is performed, and the structure and environment of the client company are discussed and understood prior to initiating the search.
-A customized strategy is then developed that takes into consideration the client's current needs as well as long-term goals.
-At the same time, candidates are comprehensively evaluated on their skills, expertise, career objectives, character traits, and family dynamics to ensure that all of these complement our client’s role and corporate culture, which promotes the long-term success of the assignment.
+A customized strategy is then developed that takes into consideration the client’s current needs as well as long-term goals.
+At the same time, candidates are comprehensively evaluated on their skills, expertise, career objectives, character traits, and family dynamics to ensure that all of these complement our client’s role and corporate culture, which promotes the long-term success of the professional with our client.

 In contingency search, a company pays a fee to the search firm only if an individual is placed.
 Because there is no formal engagement between the search firm and the company, there is no shared commitment and focus, and the process is considered transactional.

 What questions should I ask a search consultant to ensure they are with a reputable firm?

 Just as we advise hiring organizations to perform due diligence prior to partnering with an executive search firm, we also recommend the same for professionals.
-To learn about a particular search firm and its consultant who contacted you, we suggest you address the questions that are outlined in 10 Questions to Ask an Executive Recruiter.
+To learn about a particular search firm and its consultant who contacted you, we suggest you address the questions that are outlined in Vetting Executive Search Firms and Questions to Ask.